-MyWay at UMHB
+MyWay at UMHB Online Degree Program

-The MyWay program offers two competency-based education (CBE) programs.
+The MyWay program offers three competency-based education (CBE) programs.
 At UMHB, that means you learn at your own personal pace, then decide when you’re ready to take an assessment to demonstrate competency.
 Once you’ve demonstrated mastery of an assessment, you’re free to move on to the next one.
 All this happens with a personal support system of success coaches and faculty.

 For more information, click here.Apply Now